Herrenchiemsee: Architecture

 Unlike the medieval themed Neuschwanstein, begun in 1869, the Neo-Baroque New Palace stands as a monument to Ludwig's admiration of King Louis XIV of France.
 Its great Hall of Mirrors' ceiling is painted with 25 frescoes showing Louis XIV at his best.

 The palace was shaped in a 'W' with wings flanking the central edifice.
 Only 16 of the 70 rooms were on the ground floor.
 Though it was to have been an equivalent to the Palace of Versailles, only the central portion was built before the king died and construction was discontinued with 50 of the 70 rooms still incomplete.
 It was never intended to be a perfectly exact replica of the French royal palace.
 Like Versailles, the Hall of Mirrors has 17 arches, the Hall of Peace and the Hall of War on either side have six windows each.
 The window niches at Herrenchiemsee are slightly wider than those at Versailles, making its central façade a few metres wider.
 The dining room features an elevator table and the world's largest Meissen porcelain chandelier.
 Technologically, the building also benefits from nearly two centuries of progress.
 The original Versailles palace lacked toilets, water, and central heating, while the New Palace has all of these, including a large heated bathtub.

 Ludwig II by Gabriel Schachinger.
 The posthumously finished painting is based on the famous Portrait of Louis XIV by Hyacinthe Rigaud and is exhibited in the Palace.

-The palace had been built at a mostly inaccessible spot, in the middle of a forest, on a more or less remote lake island accessible by boat only – today via a system of small steamboats.
-This location, in defiance of both, an air of "enchantment" around it and the nearby chain of the Chiemgau Alps looming over and reflecting in the lake, may have been and may still be considered clearly less appealing than Neuschwanstein's more immediate, thus spectacularly impressive alpine backdrop near Füssen – not to speak of it having been perched right upon the blasted away tip of a steep rock and a quite intimidating gorge instead of a back yard.
-Not only the exterior, but also the interior at Herrenchiemsee were left even more unfinished than Neuschwanstein's.
-The latter's international popularisation, propelled by the inspiration Disney drew from it – say: "Cinderella Castle" – may only have added to the disproportional attention the two venues enjoy with tourists.

-Also, seen from Munich, Linderhof is located in the same direction as and not very far away from Neuschwanstein, towards Tyrol and Swabia, so tourists often choose to visit both places within a day trip.
-Chiemsee with its islands lies on the way to Salzburg, i.e. almost in an opposite direction.
+The palace was constructed on a remote lake island accessible by boat only – today via a system of small steamboats.
+The nearby chain of the Chiemgau Alps may have been considered less appealing than Neuschwanstein's spectacularly impressive alpine backdrop near Füssen.
+Herrenchiemsee's interior and exterior were left even more unfinished than Neuschwanstein's.
+The latter's international popularity, propelled by the inspiration Disney drew from it – say: "Cinderella Castle" – may only have added to the attention the two venues enjoy with tourists.
+From Munich, Linderhof is located somewhat close to Neuschwanstein, towards Tyrol and Swabia, so tourists often choose to visit both places within a day trip.
+Chiemsee lies on the way to Salzburg, i.e. almost in an opposite direction.